 Mexico Packing List

-Beautiful beaches, incredible food, welcoming locals, and incredible scenery are just the start to a Mexican vacation.
-Mexico is easily accessible from North America and direct flights from major US hubs make it a top destination for US travelers looking to beat the cold.
+Beautiful beaches, incredible food, welcoming locals, and incredible scenery are all great reasons why Mexico is a top destination for flashpackers.
+Mexico is easily accessible from North America and direct flights from major US hubs make it easy to find cheap flights into the country.

 Whether you’re heading to a week at an all inclusive, backpacking through the countryside, or working from an AirBnb for a month, we’ve put together a Mexico Packing List so you’ll be prepared to get the most out of your time there.